 The greatest carrying the great, Puskás and Lev Yashin hoist up the legendary Stanley Matthews at Victoria Ground, UK (1965) after the winning World Select XI defeat England 7-6.

-Here is a great man tallied!—the glory of a player like Puskás, in him the start of superior journeys, populous victories, world renown, a footballing bard to give the traits of new footballing ages outlining a history yet to be, a knower of the game, traveler of actions, rapt years and absorbing eras in the fairest weather, held some so much greatness that he is considered long to be the greatest European player of the century.
-To have a famous footballing life on the pitch and beyond as a head manager on teams charged with untellable living wisdom, in him the drift of all things golden, giving all the drench of passions for audiences to drink the mystic deliria on many a championship teams entirely redeemed him, Europe's greatest 20th century player.
+Generations labor to possess such greatness of a player like Puskás, in him the start of superior journeys, populous victories, world renown, a footballing bard to give the traits of new footballing ages outlining a history yet to be, a knower of the game, traveler of actions, rapt years and absorbing eras in the fairest weather, held some so much greatness that he is considered long to be the greatest European player of the century.
+To have a famous footballing life on the pitch and beyond as a head manager on teams charged with untellable living wisdom, in him the drift of all things golden, giving all the drench of passions for audiences to drink the mystic deliria on many a championship teams entirely redeemed him.
 But lovers of Puskás' productivity and prolificness have hailed him as the supreme footballer of all time, and so this man, top-tier football's greatest goalscorer, was also its greatest ever player in the world setting the thing that is the supreme on three teams.

 |Erzsebet Hunyadvari, Ferenc Puskás' dedicated loving soulmate and wife and FIFA President Sepp Blatter establish the FIFA Ferenc Puskás Prize in 2012.|

 |In Tribute and Commemoration to the Very Best.
 The FIFA Puskás Prize award showing in 2011 as Mexican and Real Madrid great Hugo Sanchez announces the winner.|